pulibrary/recap/modules/cas/README.md

 If a user attempts to login with an account that is not already registered on your Drupal site, they will see an error message.

-However, you can configure the module to automatically register users.
-This way, when a user authenticates with CAS, a local Drupal account will automatically be created for that user.
+However, you can configure the module to automatically register users when they log in via CAS for the first time.
+A local Drupal account will automatically be created for that user.
 The password for the account will be randomly generated and is not revealed to the user.

-This module does NOT prevent local Drupal authentication (using the standard login form).
-If a user knew their randomly generated password, or used the password reset form, they could bypass CAS authentication and login to the Drupal site directly unless Forced Login is properly configured.
+You can configure this module to prevent CAS users from changing their password, using the password reset form, changing their email, and logging in using the normal Drupal login form.
+All of those options are recommended and enabled by default.

 ## Forced Login

-You can enable the Forced Login feature to force anonymous users to authenticate via CAS when they hit all or some of the pages on your site.
+You can enable the Forced Login feature to force anonymous users to authenticate via CAS when they visit all or some of the pages on your site.

-If the user does not have an active session with the CAS server, they will be forced to enter their credentials before returning to your site.
-If the user does have an active session, they will be seamlessly authenticated locally on your Drupal site and shown the page they requested.

 ## Gateway Login

-With this feature enabled, anonymous users that view some or all pages on your site will automatically be logged in IF they already have an active CAS session with the CAS server.
+With this feature enabled, anonymous users that visit some or all pages on your site will automatically be logged in IF they already have an active CAS session with the CAS server.